Blade (New Line franchise character): Other works

-In comics, the films have been expanded upon in Blade: Sins of the Father (a prequel to Blade), Blade 2: Bloodhunt (an official comic adaptation of Blade II), and The Darkhold: Blade (an alternate ending to Blade).
+In comics, the films have been expanded upon in Blade: Sins of the Father (a prequel to Blade) and The Darkhold: Blade (an alternate ending to Blade).

 Snipes' Blade has also appeared in three segments of the parody series Robot Chicken, voiced by Jordan Peele.
 In "Sesame Street Rave", a parody of the opening scene of Blade, Blade rescues Alex from a rave attended by the cast of Sesame Street, turned into vampires by Count von Count, before killing them all.
 In "Bob Barker's New Gig", a retired Bob Barker (voiced by Jonathan Lipow) dresses as Snipes' Blade to become a vigilante, spaying and neutering all pets in the city in a parody of Blade, concluding with Snoop Dogg, a werewolf.
 In "Blade's Blades", Blade kills two vampires before pinning a third to a wall to give him a sales pitch to buy "Blade's Blades" (a variety of specialised knives) from him as part of a multi-level marketing scheme, under the justification that merely being a vampire hunter doesn't pay his bills, before demonstrating his knives' capabilities by using them to block bullets shot by a gun.
 Impressed, the pinned vampire offers to buy two knives, asking whether or not Blade takes Discover; although insulted, Blade admits that he does, and accepts the payment.

 In the television series What We Do in the Shadows, Snipes recurs as a fictionalised version of himself/Blade known as "Wesley the Daywalker", or "Wesley Sykes", a daywalking vampire and member of the Vampiric Council who portrayed the daywalking vampire hunter Blade in films.